-To meet the proposed objectives, the quantitative research method was used in the form of a survey applied to students from Brazilian higher education institutions.
-The questionnaire was an adapted version ofOftedal et al., (2018)Oftedal et al. (2018) , excluding the opportunity recognition aspect of the model, which is not the object of this study.
-This study is based on the assertion that it is important that HEIs promote a context that does not hinder the entrepreneurial behavior of students.
+To meet our proposed objectives, we used a quantitative research method, i.e., a survey of students from Brazilian higher education institutions.
+Our questionnaire was an adapted version of that of Oftedal et al. (2018) , although we excluded its opportunity recognition aspect, which was not relevant to this study.
+Specifically, this study is based on our assertion that it is important for HEIs to promote a context that does not hinder the entrepreneurial behavior of their students.

-2. Entrepreneurship in Brazilian HEIs
+2. ENTREPRENEURSHIP IN BRAZILIAN HEIS

-In several countries, especially in North American universities, the importance of entrepreneurial education for economic development, especially for the increase of the Gross Domestic Product (GDP), has already been recognized.
-This topic is part of the list of priorities in political, economic and academic agendas in several countries and international organizations.(Mello, Nunes, Nunes, & Cervo, 2017)(Mello et al., 2017).
-However, in Brazil, the initiatives are few and isolated, which naturally hinders the possibilities of the student to undertake(SEBRAE & Endeavor, 2016)(SEBRAE and Endeavor, 2016) .
+In several countries, especially in North America, the importance of entrepreneurial education in universities for economic development, especially for the increase in the gross domestic product (GDP), has already been recognized.
+This topic is part of a list of priorities in political, economic and academic agendas in several countries and international organizations (Mello et al., 2017).
+However, in Brazil, such initiatives are few and isolated, which naturally hinders the possibilities for a student to undertake entrepreneurship (SEBRAE and Endeavor, 2016) .

-According to this study, one in four higher education students had or wished to have their own business.
-Among them, 5.7% were already entrepreneurs, 21% thought about entrepreneurship in the future and 73.3% had no intention of opening a business.
-For those who did not want to undertake, the first career option was to work in the public sector (43%) or in a large company (27%).
-These professional goals were justified by financial insecurity (15.3%), lack of interest (16.9%) and lack of resources (17.6%).
-An interesting finding of the study is that the university student tended to take longer to undertake.(GEM, 2017; SEBRAE & Endeavor, 2016)(GEM, 2017; SEBRAE and Endeavor, 2016).
+According to this study, one in four higher education students has or desires to have their own business.
+Among them, 5.7% are already entrepreneurs, 21% have thought about entrepreneurship in the future and 73.3% have no intention of opening a business.
+For those who do not want to undertake entrepreneurship, the main career option is to work in the public sector (43%) or in a large company (27%).
+These professional goals are justified by financial insecurity (15.3%), lack of interest (16.9%) and lack of resources (17.6%).
+An interesting finding of this study is therefore that university students tend to take longer to undertake entrepreneurship (GEM, 2017; SEBRAE and Endeavor, 2016).

-Among the students who undertook business there was no great ambition in the generation of jobs and innovation.
-Only 10% of them aspired to have more than 25 employees in five years.
-The others were content to remain as microentrepreneurs.
-Innovation was also not an objective, since only 4% of student entrepreneurs considered having a new product or service in the national market.
-The same was true for potential entrepreneurs, 75% of whom did not intend to offer a new product or service to Brazil.
+Among the students who undertake entrepreneurship, there is no great ambition regarding the generation of jobs and innovation.
+Only 10% of them aspire to have more than 25 employees in five years.
+The others are content to remain microentrepreneurs.
+Innovation is also not an objective, since only 4% of student entrepreneurs have considered offering a new product or service in the national market.
+The same is true for potential entrepreneurs, 75% of whom do not intend to offer a new product or service to Brazil.

-This survey revealed that only 36% of the students were satisfied with the entrepreneurship initiatives within the university, leaving a clear gap from the point of view of students, universities and professors.
-For the teachers, the level of satisfaction was approximately 65%(SEBRAE & Endeavor, 2016)(SEBRAE and Endeavor, 2016) .
+This survey also reveals that only 36% of students are satisfied with the entrepreneurship initiatives within their university, leaving a clear gap from the point of view of students, universities and professors.
+For teachers, their level of satisfaction is approximately 65% (SEBRAE and Endeavor, 2016) .

-In addition, the HEIs did not have a structure that would support the full journey of the entrepreneurs.
-Only 54.4% of the institutions offered courses on entrepreneurship.
-These disciplines only motivated the student to take the first step, leaving something to be desired in relation to the support in the following steps.
-Only 6.3% of HEIs offered programs that broadened their vision and innovative bias(SEBRAE & Endeavor, 2016)(SEBRAE and Endeavor, 2016) .
+In addition, the HEIs do not have a structure that can support the full journey of entrepreneurs.
+Only 54.4% of the institutions offer courses on entrepreneurship.
+These disciplines only motivate a student to take the first step toward entrepreneurship, leaving something to be desired in relation to their support for the following steps.
+Only 6.3% of the HEIs offer programs that broaden students’ vision and innovative bias (SEBRAE and Endeavor, 2016) .

-3. Entrepreneurial intent, a progressive vision
+3. ENTREPRENEURIAL INTENT: A PROGRESSIVE VISION